Have you ever seen a social media feed embedded on a brand website?

-The Wall layout is the optimal choice if you curate content from multiple channels.
+The Wall layout is the optimal choice if you are looking to curate content from multiple channels.

 Hapag-Lloyd Cruises has beautiful images and videos to show on their website.
 If you are considering booking a cruise, their Instagram feed will inspire you to learn more about the cruises available in your location.

-The Grid layout looks very much like your Instagram profile page and it’s best suitable with a feed of images and / or video.
+The Grid layout looks very much like your Instagram profile page and it’s best suitable with a feed of images and videos.

 The Carousel layout saves vertical space on the homepage or on a mobile view.